 Henry M. Paulson, Jr., is a businessman, China expert, conservationist and author.
 He is the founder and chairman of the Paulson Institute.

 Paulson served as the 74th Secretary of the Treasury under President George W. Bush, from July 2006 to January 2009.
-Prior to that, he had a thirty-two year career at Goldman Sachs, serving as chairman and chief executive officer beginning in 1999.
+Prior to that, he had a thirty-two year career at Goldman Sachs, serving as co-chairman and co-CEO in 1998, and as chairman and CEO beginning in 1999.
 Earlier in his career, he was a member of the White House Domestic Council as well as a staff assistant at the Pentagon.

 Paulson is co-chair of the Aspen Institute’s Economic Strategy Group, along with former White House chief of staff, Erskine Bowles.
 The Economic Strategy Group convenes, in a non-partisan spirit, a diverse range of distinguished leaders and thinkers to address significant structural challenges in the U.S. economy.

 Paulson also co-chairs the Advisory Board of the Bloomberg New Economy Forum, a conference of global leaders focused on emerging economies and technologies.
 The New Economy Forum is committed to promoting the smooth transition from the old economy — one based on labor-intensive manufacturing and trade in goods — to a new one focused on industrial automation, digital services and exchanges of data.

 A lifelong conservationist, Paulson was Chairman of The Nature Conservancy Board of Directors and founded and co-chaired the organization’s Asia-Pacific Council.
 In 2011, he founded the Latin American Conservation Council, comprised of global business and political leaders, which he co-chaired until 2017.
 He also co-chaired the Risky Business Project from 2013-2017, a non-partisan initiative that quantified and publicized the economic risks of climate change in the United States.